 Take your glass and tilt it over a white napkin or paper.
 Compare the color across all regions.

-TASTING PROFILE: Range from light straw to a deep golden color.
+TASTING PROFILE: Range from pale lemon to a deep golden color.
 Some can reach a deep amber color indicating lengthy aging.

 Let’s see how aromatic Riesling is.